- increasing tax revenue levels to the European average, with major tax reforms, drug decriminalisation and taxing landlords;

 A recent ruling from the UK supreme court denying an independence vote also raises questions about how people in Wales could have their say.

 Among the speakers at the Swansea summit will be Welsh Green Party Leader Anthony Slaughter, Plaid Cymru Leader Adam Price MS, Cllr Rachel Garrick from Welsh Labour for Independence, Sam Coates from Undod, YesCymru’s Gwern Evans, Senedd Member Luke Fletcher, Joseph Gnagbo, Mirain Owen from Cymdeithas yr Iaith and Amanda Burgauer of Common Weal.

-Chair of the new think tank Melin Drafod, Talat Chaudhri, said:
+Talat Chaudhri, Chair of think tank Melin Drafod, said:

 “We cannot rely on others to shape our destiny for us: we, the ordinary citizens of Wales, need to take the lead ourselves.”